Italy - Factors to watch on August 7

 SEAT PG

-The Italian directory publisher said on Tuesday its revenues fell by 25 percent in the first half compared with a year ago.
+The Italian directory publisher said on Tuesday its revenues fell by 25 percent in the first half compared with an year ago.

 ITALIAN BANKS